ROCm/rocDecode/docs/reference/rocDecode-hw-decoder.rst

 The rocDecode hardware decoder API
 ********************************************************************

-The rocDecode hardware decoder API exposed in |rocdecode|_ is used to decode frames that have previously been parsed by :doc:`the rocDecode parser <./rocDecode-parser>`.
+The rocDecode hardware decoder API exposed in |rocdecode|_ is used to decode frames that were parsed by :doc:`the rocDecode parser <./rocDecode-parser>`.

 Parsing parameters are stored in the ``RocDecoderCreateInfo`` struct and passed to ``rocDecCreateDecoder()`` to create a new decoder. ``rocDecCreateDecoder()`` returns a handle to the decoder.
 For example: